weirdindiankid/Tic-Tac-Toe/README.md

 A simple game of Tic Tac Toe (Noughts and Crosses) for the iPhone

-Works on iOS8.
-Written in Swift.
+Works on iOS8, written in Swift.

 Proposed changes: